Illumina/ExpansionHunterDenovo/documentation/09_Repeat_prioritization_strategies.md

-# Notes on region prioritization strategies during outlier analysis
+# Repeat prioritization strategies during locus outlier analysis

 The main takeaway from this document is that it may be reasonable to restrict the repeat expansion search space to genic regions or even a small